SimplyShapedGames/SimplyShapedGames.github.io/_posts/2020-06-16-SSG-Published-Slide.md

 ---

 **SimplyShapedGames has published its very first game** : "_Slide - Simple Yet Fun_"
-The game is a 2D hypercasual arcade game made with Unity and deployed onto Android and IOS.
+The game is a 2D hypercasual arcade game made with Unity and deployed onto **Android and IOS**.

 If you wish to know more about the game, **don't hesitate to check the links below**!